The Tampa EDITION

 This post is sponsored by Expedia.

 So I have some exciting news!
 I am officially an Expedia Ambassador!
 I guess all this traveling is working in my favor!
 But the best part is that it benefits you too!
-I will now be able to share all my favorite locations in my Travel Shop where I’ve compiled my favorite hotels and attractions in various countries and cities.
+I will now be able to share all my favorite locations in my Travel Shop, where I’ve compiled hotels and attractions from various countries and cities.
 You just have to download the Expedia app to follow along.
-I even have a promo code (MISSENOCHA) and if you use it at checkout on Expedia, you will get some money off select hotel bookings if you book by Jan 2026 and travel by Jan 2027!
+I even have a promo code (MISSENOCHA), and if you use it at checkout on Expedia, you will get some money off select hotel bookings if you book by Jan 2026 and travel by Jan 2027!

 THE PROPERTY

-The hotel is located a convenient 15 minutes from the Tampa Airport.
-The Expedia team had a driver pick us up but it would be an easy Uber trip over as well.
-Driving in wasn’t very scenic but once we got to Downtown Tampa, where the hotel is located, it was giving city vibes with high rises and river views.
-The hotel is located in an ideal neighborhood especially for someone visiting Tampa for the first time.
-It’s walking distance to many restaurants and attractions including the famous Riverwalk.
+The hotel is conveniently located 15 minutes from Tampa Airport.
+The Expedia team had a driver pick us up, but it would be an easy Uber trip over as well.
+Driving in wasn’t very scenic, but once we got to Downtown Tampa, where the hotel is located, it gave off city vibes with high-rises and river views.
+The hotel is located in an ideal neighborhood, especially for first-time visitors to Tampa.
+It’s within walking distance to many restaurants and attractions, including the famous Riverwalk.
 The actual hotel is decorated immaculately.
-You are greeted in the lobby by lush green plants everywhere giving tropical oasis vibes.
-There is a striking spiral white staircase in the center of the lobby that is truly the centerpiece of the hotel.
+You are greeted in the lobby by lush green plants everywhere, giving tropical oasis vibes.
+There is a striking spiral staircase in the center of the lobby, truly the centerpiece of the hotel.
 The Tampa Edition also offers multiple restaurants (one with a Michelin star), a rooftop pool, gym, conference rooms, and a bar with billiard table.
 It truly is a beautiful hotel.

 THE ROOM

-One of the girls in our group mentioned that the rooms were cavernous and I had to agree.
+One of the girls in our group mentioned that the rooms were cavernous, and I had to agree.
 They are large and feel a bit hollow, decorated for the ideal minimalist.
-I personally didn’t mind this at all (although a little rug under the bed wouldn’t have hurt) I think maybe this is to help with the Tampa heat which was a whopping 90 degrees when we visited in early June.
-My room had a large king size bed and a little chair and a gorgeous marble table where I enjoyed my room serviced lunches.
-There is another long console table under the TV which doubles as a desk with a chair.
-You walk into a long hallway which houses the mini bar, and two small closets.
+I personally didn’t mind this at all (although a little rug under the bed wouldn’t have hurt).
+I think maybe this is to help with the Tampa heat, which was a whopping 90 degrees when we visited in early June.
+My room had a large king-size bed, a little chair, and a gorgeous marble table where I enjoyed my room-served lunches.
+There is another long console table under the TV, which doubles as a desk with a chair.
+You walk into a long hallway that houses the minibar and two small closets.
 The bathroom was a great size with the shower separate from the water closet.
 It also had a city view.
-The room was very simple and not as intricately designed as the lobby of the hotel but I liked having a simple peaceful room to retreat to at the end of the day.
+The room was very simple and not as intricately designed as the hotel lobby, but I liked having a simple, peaceful room to retreat to at the end of the day.

 THE FOOD